270A.07 Procedure for setoff collection.

 Subd.
 4. Effect of transfer or payment.
 Transfer or remittance of funds to a claimant agency pursuant to this section constitutes payment of the department's obligation to refund the sums as overpayments of taxes or property tax credits or refunds.
 Any action for the setoff funds shall be made against the claimant agency pursuant to section 270A.09.

 Subd.
-5. Interest on refunds.
+5. Refunds wrongly applied.
 Any refund wrongfully or incorrectly applied to a debt and transferred to a claimant agency shall be paid by the agency to the debtor.
 The sum wrongfully or incorrectly withheld shall bear interest at the rate specified in section 270.76, computed from the date when the refund would begin to bear interest under section 289A.56, subdivision 2, regardless of whether the refund is payable under chapter 290 or 290A.
 If the claimant agency is a state agency, the payment shall be made out of the agency's appropriation.

 HIST: 1980 c 607 art 12 s 7; 1Sp1985 c 13 s 308; 1Sp1985 c 14 art 15 s 4; 1987 c 268 art 17 s 9; 1990 c 480 art 1 s 46; 1992 c 511 art 7 s 5,6; 1995 c 264 art 9 s 6; 1999 c 243 art 16 s 9; 2000 c 490 art 13 s 9,10; 1Sp2001 c 10 art 2 s 72; 1Sp2003 c 1 art 2 s 80; 1Sp2003 c 21 art 11 s 8,9